sadiqs3/DP_claims_triage/docs/final_technical_report_draft.md

 - authenticated and role-based access;
 - encryption and secrets management;
-- audit logging;
+- audit logging and human-override records;
-- operational monitoring and alerts;
+- operational monitoring and data-quality alerts;
-- data-quality controls;
 - knowledge-document versioning;
 - rule, prompt, and model change control;
 - fallback and incident procedures;
-- formal human-override recording;
-- privacy and retention controls;
+- privacy, retention, and enterprise-integration controls.
-- integration testing with authoritative enterprise systems.

 ### 5.4 Future Evaluation Priorities

-A production pilot should extend the capstone evaluation by:
+A production pilot should extend the evaluation using representative operational data and multiple analyst reviewers.

-1. testing with representative historical claims under appropriate privacy controls;
-2. increasing retrieval queries across products, rules, and jurisdictions;
-3. expanding human review across multiple analysts;
-4. measuring analyst acceptance and override rates;
-5. evaluating handling time and procedural-search effort;
-6. monitoring false `PROCEED` and false `NOT_ELIGIBLE` outcomes separately;
-7. testing missing, conflicting, and delayed source data;
-8. evaluating knowledge-base updates and stale-index controls;
-9. assessing model and prompt version changes;
-10. conducting operational, security, compliance, and responsible-AI review.

-The principal production safety measures should include:
+The principal measures should include:

 - unsafe continuation rate;
 - manual-review recall;
 - false non-eligibility rate;
 - unresolved-condition routing;
+- analyst acceptance and override rates;
+- handling time and procedural-search effort;
 - authority-preservation rate;
 - critical guardrail failures.

-Overall accuracy should remain a supporting measure rather than the sole indicator of safety.
+Overall accuracy should remain a supporting metric rather than the sole indicator of safety.

+Evaluation should also test:

+- larger and more diverse retrieval corpora;
+- multiple products and jurisdictions;
+- missing, conflicting, and delayed source data;
+- model, prompt, rule, and knowledge-base version changes;
+- production security, compliance, and responsible-AI controls.

 ### 5.5 Final Project Position

-This capstone implemented and systematically evaluated a rule-grounded Agentic AI decision-support architecture.
+The capstone implemented and systematically evaluated a rule-grounded Agentic AI decision-support architecture.

 The project:

 - implemented modular deterministic triage tools;
 - used LangGraph for controlled orchestration;
-- created an allow-listed RAG pipeline with FAISS;
+- created an allow-listed FAISS-based RAG pipeline;
 - evaluated lexical, semantic, hybrid, and reranked retrieval;
 - generated guarded analyst-facing explanations;
 - preserved deterministic authority and authorised human control;